ykkalexx/cloud-storage-platform/Documentation/Features.md

 This is a fantastic project idea!
 A cloud storage service like Dropbox or Google Drive with additional features like versioning, collaborative editing, and access control is an ambitious and highly valuable project, especially for someone pursuing computer games development.
-Let's break it down into a web app and then find where we can integrate C++ algorithms for performance-sensitive tasks.
+Let's break it down into a web app.

 1. Core Structure of the Web App:
    To build this as a web app, you’ll need to break it down into backend, frontend, storage, and additional functionalities (like collaborative editing and version control).
 Here’s how it can be structured: